gaeyasrisatyavinnakota/4-1_MUX_using_CMOS_Logic/README.md

 .end
 ```
 ## Challenges and limitations
-- The main challange is to have less rise time, fall time and propagation delay for the input.
+- The main challange is to have less rise time, fall time and propagation delay for the input which includes adjusting W/L ratio of the NMOSFETSs and PMOSFETSs.
-- Another big challenge is to calculate the W/L ratio
 - The same logic can be implemented using only 8 MOSFETs either NMOS or PMOS at same technology node but by using the CMOS we can have high propagation speed but the complexity of the design increases.

 ## References